nielsvdp/Enecsys_RPI_images/README.md

 Debian Wheezy (+ install scripts separate for current users) Debian Jessie (+ install scripts separate for new installs and current Jessie users)

+Want to test / run it by yourself?
+Open the manual_install.txt file.
+It shows the steps i did to create the images ;)

 #Image: Debian Wheezy & Jessie
 - its up to date and upgraded (30-01-2016)
 - gpu memory is set to 16MB